Rapidly rising sickle cell disease

-Sickle cell disease is becoming a bigger concern in the UK.
-It is now the fastest-growing genetic condition.
-The number of people affected by sickle cell disease is rising, especially among certain communities.
+Sickle cell disease is becoming an increasing concern in the UK.
+It is currently the fastest-growing genetic condition in the country, with a rising number of cases, particularly among certain communities.

-Sickle cell disease is an inherited condition that affects the red blood cells in our body.
-Normally, red blood cells are round and flexible.
-They move easily through blood vessels to carry oxygen around the body.
-But in sickle cell disease, these blood cells become shaped like a crescent or a sickle.
-This makes it harder for them to move through blood vessels.
+Sickle cell disease is an inherited condition that affects the red blood cells.
+Under normal circumstances, red blood cells are round and flexible, allowing them to move easily through blood vessels and deliver oxygen throughout the body.
+However, in individuals with sickle cell disease, the red blood cells take on a crescent or sickle shape.
+This abnormal shape makes it difficult for the cells to pass through blood vessels smoothly, leading to blockages and reduced oxygen delivery.

-People with sickle cell disease may feel tired, have pain, and sometimes face serious health problems.
-These pain episodes are called “sickle cell crises.”
-They can last for days or even weeks.
-Sickle cell disease can also lead to anaemia and make people feel weak and short of breath.
+People living with sickle cell disease often experience fatigue, episodes of severe pain, and other serious health complications.
+These painful episodes are known as “sickle cell crises” and can last for several days or even weeks.
+The condition can also cause anaemia, leading to weakness and shortness of breath.

 Why is Sickle Cell Growing in the UK?